Teacher Candidate Information

 - Be flexible, and be actively involved in all aspects of your Community Field Experience placement

-- Communicate with your Faculty Advisor on a weekly basis
+- Communicate with your field advisor on a weekly basis

 - Complete and submit the weekly reflective journal submissions that demonstrate your changing and growing understanding of learning and teaching

 - During the last few days of your CFE, remind your Community Partner Host to fill out their Community Partner Feedback Form – we encourage Partners to fill out the form with you.